Breakdown of random matrix universality in Markov models: Applications

 Since $H_d$ is the asymptotic extensive part of $H(t)$, the latter can be written $H(t)= t H_d + H_1(t)$ where $H_1(t)$ is the nonextensive part.
 Clearly dependence on $H_d$ drops out of $I_{\pred}$, showing the insufficiency of $H_d$ to measure predictive power, and thus complexity, in this theory (This statement holds for general stationary processes, not necessarily Markov ones that follow \eqref{H}).
 Consistent with the arguments of Grassberger, complexity is measured not by the asymptotic state but by the approach to it.

-For a discrete and stationary Markov process, it follows from \eqref{H} that \eq{ I(t,t') = H_\pi - H_d } which is independent of both $t$ and $t'$, a non-generic property \cite{Bialek01,Bialek01a}.
-The predictive information is plotted in Fig. 4c.
+For a discrete and stationary Markov process, {\blue under the same assumptions as \eqref{H},} it follows from \eqref{H} that \eq{ I(t,t') = H_\pi - H_d } which is independent of both $t$ and $t'$, a non-generic property \cite{Bialek01,Bialek01a}.
+The predictive information is plotted in Fig. \ref{fig4}c.
 We confirm that it has a peak at intermediate $\epsilon \sim 0.1 \epsilon_c$, although this precise location is not resolved in our data.
 This furthermore supports the notion that the high and low-temperature phases are separated by a phase transition, rather than just a cross-over.

 Curiously, we find that $I_\pred$ also increases as $\epsilon$ becomes very small.
 The interpretation of this result we leave for future work.